How hard is it to approximate the Jones polynomial?: The Jones polynomial

 is bounded.
 The constant $c$ in the definition of $\SBQP$ can be chosen to overwhelm the bound in either case as well as the specific values of $a$ and $b$.

-Finally we want to show that $L$ can be a knot.
-The trick for this is that since the braid group is eventually dense, the pure braid group is also eventually dense.
-Thus in the braid $B$ we can switch two strands, and then approximately cancel its effect with a pure braid that does not permute any strands.
-The permutation induced by $B$ is thus decoupled from the approximate value of $\braket{L}_I$, so it can be chosen so that $L$ has only one component.
-This completes the proof of \thm{th:main}.
+Finally, we want to further modify $L'$ into a link $L''$ that has only one component, \ie, is a knot.
+The trick for this is that since the braid group is dense, the pure braid group is also dense.
+Thus we can switch two strands, and then approximately cancel its effect with a pure braid that does not permute any strands.
+The permutation induced by the braid is thus decoupled from the approximate value of $\braket{L''}_K$, so $L''$ can be chosen so that it has only one component. \end{proof}